 Mermaids supports transgender, nonbinary and gender-diverse children and young people until their 20th birthday, as well as their families and professionals involved in their care.

-I hope for a future in which we won’t need a day ‘against’ anything but will celebrate all the year round the rich variety of the ways people express themselves and the ways they love one another.
+I hope for a future in which we won’t need a day ‘against’ anything but will celebrate all the year round the rich variety of the ways we express ourselves and love one another.